nabeelvalley/website/static/content/blog/2020/17-05/code-for-noobs.md

 # 0. What is Programming

-Programming our way of telling a computer to do things.
+Programming is our way of telling a computer to do things.
 This can be anything from checking our spelling to making trippy digital art

-The basics of programming are the same in most languages and does not really involve any maths or binary a like a lot of people seem to think.
+The basics of programming are the same in most languages and doesn't involve much math or binary (`0010101`) like a lot of people seem to think.
 Programming languages _usually_ make use of a very small subset of words and concepts of a normal human language like English

-The language I'm going to be using to explain a lot of this is called `JavaScript` but many of these concepts are the same in another language
+The language I'm going to be using is called `JavaScript` but many of these concepts are the same in most other programming languages

 # 1. What is JavaScript?